goodshuffle/goodshuffle-developer-site/content/docs/integrations/events.md

 # Events

-**NOTE**: This feature is in the experimental stage.
-Please contact us if you'd like to use this event functionality.
+**NOTE: This feature is in the experimental stage.
+Please contact us if you'd like to use this event functionality.**

 Goodshuffle Wishlist leverages [HTML DOM events](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Events) to allow you to integrate a wide variety of services into your Wishlist components.